-As at 31 December 2023, the Group had provisioned €5.4 million (as at 30 June 2024, the Group had provisioned €4.1 million including IFRS 5 restatement) in its consolidated balance sheet for claims and disputes.
+As at 31 December 2024, the Group had provisioned €3.9 million in its consolidated balance sheet for claims and disputes.
 Other than in connection with the litigation cases set out below, this amount remains significantly unchanged as at the date of this Prospectus.